lcjthurston/Christian-Brothers-Data-Engineering/README.md

 │── README.md           # Project documentation
 ```

+## Note
+To replicate this code on your own machine it's important to install MySQL Server and create a
+schema named `storedata` in MySQL Workbench.

 ## Setup Instructions
 ### 1. Install Dependencies
 Ensure you have Python installed.
 Then, install the required dependencies: